SCCapstone/FitbitTeam/README.md

 Once you've ran built the project correctly and have run the command 'ng serve' you will have a live development server to work on.
 You can find it by putting http://localhost:4200/ into your browser.
 The app will automatically reload if you change any of the source files.

+## Testing Account

+If you don't want to make an account, here is one used for testing:
+Email : test@email.com
+Password : 123456

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Running unit tests